If you’re shopping for pop filters, but aren’t quite sure what you’re looking for…

 Anyone who has used goosenecks for any reason…can verify that they are quite frustrating to deal with.

+It also offers the unique advantage of taking up almost no added space at all.
 Once it’s mounted, you almost forget it’s even there.
-That’s the upside.

 - You can’t adjust the distance between the screen and the microphone.